VCE-VM & VCP

 Personal Development Skills

 In Personal Development Skills (PDS), students develop knowledge, skills and attributes that lead to self-development and community engagement.
-In Unit One students explore issues, causes and complete projects to promote awareness.
-Students build resilience, efficacy and planning and problem solving skills to better prepare themselves to connect with their community.

 For further information read the MEC Later Years Curriculum Handbook